Edmonton International Fringe Festival: Venues

-The festival itself takes place in Old Strathcona which has a number of permanent theatres (including the Westbury Theatre and Nordic Studio Theatre in the ATB Financial Arts Barns, the Walterdale Playhouse, the Varscona Theatre, the Roxy on Whyte, and the Princess Theatre) and a number of other venues which are converted by FTA or independent artists into temporary theatre venues.
+The festival itself largely takes place in Old Strathcona which has a number of permanent theatres (including the Westbury Theatre, the Backstage Theatre, and Studio Theatre in the Fringe Theatre Arts Barns, the Walterdale Playhouse, the Varscona Theatre, the Roxy on 124th, and the Princess Theatre) and a number of other venues which are converted by FTA or independent artists into temporary theatre venues.
 During the festival, the streets and alleys of the neighbourhood are also filled with street performers and masked or costumed actors promoting their plays.

-Unlike the Edinburgh Festivals, where artists are responsible for finding and running their own venues, the Edmonton Fringe implements a system in which for a relatively low application fee, the festival provides artists with a venue, a set number of performances, two technicians, and front-of-house and ticketing services and general festival marketing.
-Artists may also arrange for their own performance space independently as a "Bring Your Own Venue" or BYOV, similar to the Edinburgh Fringe model.
+Unlike the Edinburgh Festivals, where artists are responsible for finding and running their own venues, the Edmonton Fringe implements a system in which for an application fee, the festival provides some artists with a venue, a set number of performances, two technicians, and front-of-house and ticketing services and general festival marketing.
+In recent years, there have been more performances than venues available directly through the Edmonton Fringe, so a random lottery selection is used to choose which performances will be held in those venues.
+Artists (particularly those whose performances are not selected in the random lottery) may also arrange for their own performance space independently as a "Bring Your Own Venue" or BYOV, similar to the Edinburgh Fringe model.
+These venues may be found throughout Edmonton, with one concentration of such venues near the Faculté Saint-Jean in an area known as "The French Quarter".

 Performers

 Admittance for performers to the festival is determined by application to a lottery held each November.
 The emphasis is on theatre, but performances can and do feature almost every form of art and entertainment.
 In addition to the hundreds of national and international artists who travel from around the world to bring their shows to the Edmonton Fringe, there are also hundreds of local performers who participate each year.
 Many of the local performers have been with the festival since the early years.
-Performers such as Ken Brown, local magician Ron Pearson, Rapid Fire Theatre, Die-Nasty, Jan Randall Teatro la Quindicina, Panties Productions, Mump and Smoot, The Wombats, Ribbit Productions, The Dan Show, Nikolai, Ryan Stock of Insane Entertainment, Three Dead Trolls in a Baggie and Tim Waterson have appeared at the festival regularly.
+Performers such as Ken Brown, local magician Ron Pearson, Rapid Fire Theatre, Die-Nasty, Jan Randall Teatro la Quindicina, Darrin Hagen and Kevin Hendricks of Guys in Disguise, Panties Productions, Mump and Smoot, The Wombats, Ribbit Productions, The Dan Show, Nikolai, Ryan Stock of Insane Entertainment, Three Dead Trolls in a Baggie and Tim Waterson have appeared at the festival regularly.

+Support for Queer Artists

+For Edmonton queer theatre artists, Fringe is a chance to tell stories they want to tell and to share them with audiences that are willing and interested to listen.
+It is a place where queer people can feel comfortable and free to be themselves.